What Is ERP Integration: Understanding the Methods, Benefits & Risks Involved

 IT buyers and CIOs adopting ERP to simplify their software footprint, add value to the business and use unified data to generate a clear, single view of business-critical information.
 Doing integration right will help gain insights across departments, finances and operations.

-How Application Integrations Can Supercharge an ERP System
+How Application & System Integrations Can Supercharge Your ERP

 Typical ERP applications aim to compile data from across the business to generate business intelligence.
 Changing the business perspective around ERP delivers a broad view of activity, so managers and leaders can drill down into the details and data.